 The accounting records of the Port of Sunnyside are maintained in accordance with methods prescribed by the State Auditor under the authority of Chapter 43.09 RCW.
 The Port of Sunnyside uses the Budgeting, Accounting and Reporting System for GAAP Port Districts in the State of Washington.
-The Port implemented GASB 65 during the current reporting period.

 Funds are accounted for on a cost of services or an economic resources measurement focus.
 This means that all assets and all liabilities (whether current or non-current) associated with their activity are included on their statement of net position.
-The reported fund position is segregated into net investment in capital assets, restricted and unrestricted components of net position.
+Their reported fund position is segregated into net investment in capital assets, restricted and unrestricted components of net position.